Raziyeh-Mohammadi/Marginal-Huber-Model/README.md

 This repository implements the methodology introduced in the paper that is currently under review:

 **"Robustifying Marginal Linear Models for Correlated Responses Using a Constructive Multivariate Huber Distribution"**
-*Raziyeh Mohammadi², Iraj Kazemi²*
+*Raziyeh Mohammadi¹, Iraj Kazemi²*
-¹Department of Statistics, Faculty of Mathematics & Statistics, University of Isfahan, Iran
+¹Duke-NUS Medical School, National University of Singapore, Singapore ²Department of Statistics, Faculty of Mathematics & Statistics, University of Isfahan, Iran
-²Duke-NUS Medical School, National University of Singapore

 ---